PrometheanDissident/prometheandissident.github.io/pages/articles-and-data.md

 * Paul Gottfried Multiculturalism and the Politics of Guilt
 * Lawrence H Keeley's War Before Civilization
 * The Moral Basis of a Backward Society Edward Banfield
+* The Poverty of Historicism by Karl Popper
+* Lyotard the differend
+* Pareto The Mind and Society
+* Proudhon La Pornocratie
+* Bryan Caplan The Myth of the Rational Voter
+* Civil disobedience essay by Henry David Thoreau

 ## Articles